 Glucagon is contraindicated in patients with pheochromocytoma because Glucagon may stimulate the release of catecholamines from the tumor.
 If the patient develops a dramatic increase in blood pressure, 5 to 10 mg of phentolamine mesylate has been shown to be effective in lowering blood pressure for the short time that control would be needed.

-GlucaGen should be administered cautiously to patients suspected of having insulinoma or glucagonoma.
+GlucaGen® should not be administered to patients suspected of having insulinoma.
 In patients with insulinoma, intravenous administration of glucagon may produce an initial increase in blood glucose; however, glucagon administration may directly or indirectly (through an initial rise in blood glucose) stimulate exaggerated insulin release from an insulinoma.
 A patient developing symptoms of hypoglycemia after a dose of glucagon should be given glucose orally or intravenously, whichever is most appropriate.
-Caution should also be observed in administering GlucaGen to patients with glucagonoma.
+Caution should be observed in administering GlucaGen® to patients with glucagonoma.